-Source Organization Comment WMPO Staff Recommendation/Resolution Wayne Citizen (Wilmington) " Fiscally-Constrained Roadway Project List " - Why are the Oleander/College and Oleander/Military Cutoff/Eastwood projects both in the 2025 planning period?
+Source Organization Comment WMPO Staff Recommendation/Resolution Marquino (Wilmington) " Fiscally-Constrained Roadway Project List " - Why are the Oleander/ College and Oleander/Military Cutoff/Eastwood projects both in the 2025 planning period?
 Is the intention to bring traffic on Oleander to a halt while those are in progress?
 The financial forecasts for Cape Fear Moving Forward 2045 were provided in five-year increments.
-Fiscally-constrained projects were assigned an anticipated planning year, also in five-year increments, based upon the financial forecasts.
+Fiscally- constrained projects were assigned an anticipated planning year. also in five-year increments, based upon the financial forecasts.
 Two projects having the same identified planning year does not necessarily mean the projects will be under construction at the same time.
-Both of these projects are programmed in the State.
-Transportation Improvement Program (STIP).
+Both of these projects are programmed in the State Transportation Improvement Program (STIP).
 This means that NCDOT is going to fund both projects, but has programmed them to begin when the necessary funds become available.
-For the US76 (Oleander Dr) & NC132 (College Rd) Interchange (U-5704), right-of-way (ROW) acquisition and utility work is anticipated to begin in FY 2023; construction is anticipated to begin in FY 2020.
-ROW acquisition of this project is currently in ROW acquisition, with construction on that portion anticipated to begin in FY 2020.
-ROW acquisition for the remainder of the project is anticipated for FY 2020 and FY 2021, with construction anticipated to begin in FY 2023.
+For the US76 (Oleander Dr) & NC132 (College Rd) Interchange (U-5704), right-of-way (ROW) acquisition and utility work is anticipated to begin in FY 2023; construction is anticipated to begin in FY 2023.
+COVV acquisition for the remainder of the project is anticipated for FY 2020.
+ROV acquisition for the remainder of the project is anticipated to begin in FY 2020.
+ROV acquisition for the remainder of the project is anticipated to begin in FY 2020.
+ROV acquisition for the remainder of the project is anticipated to begin in FY 2020.
+ROV acquisition for the remainder of the project is anticipated to begin in FY 2020.
+ROV acquisition for the remainder of the project is anticipated to begin in FY 2020.
+ROV acquisition for the remainder of the project is anticipated to begin in FY 2020.
+ROV acquisition for the remainder of the project is anticipated to begin in FY 2023.
 Wayne Marquino Citizen (Wilmington) Why not move the "Wilmington Citywide Signal System" to start tomorrow?
 It's cost is low compared all the other roadway projects and it has more potential to reduce drive time.
 In a sense, this project has already started.
 It has been identified as a need in the region - it was submitted by NCDOT Division 3 for NCDOT's prioritization process and scored high enough to be programmed in the State Transportation Improvement Program (STIP).
 This means that NCDOT will fund the project, but has programmed it to begin construction in FY 2027 when the necessary funds become available.
-Resolution: No changes are recommended.
 Wayne Marquino Citizen (Wilmington) Appendix pg 168, Objective 1: "Increase pedestrian facilities that fall within 1 mile of school campuses."
 Pedestrian deaths are outstripping deaths inside automobiles, this goal is already being met.
 Revise the plan to provide more crosswalks, and bike paths, to reduce facilities at the locations with this highest fatalities, e.g. Dawson & Wooster streets - The rule that all new X-walks have a signal, and the NCDOT and City of Wilmington criteria that a walk signal is required to add cross walks is delaying installing cross-walks.
 When creating goals and objectives to score proposed projects, the Bicycle and Pedestrian Multimodal Subcommitee chose "safety" as the criteria that carried the most weight for the scoring of projects.
 This objective allowed proposed projects within one mile of schools to recieve a higher score.
-Resolution: No changes are recommended.